eligrey/speculative-request-control/README.md

 ## Considered alternatives

-[This should include as many alternatives as you can, from high level architectural decisions down to alternative naming choices.]

 ### ServiceWorker CSP injection

 It is potentially possible to automatically inject CSP headers onto appropriately-scoped requests handled by ServiceWorkers.
 This solution requires library users to host a new file and doesn't cover the first-page-load scenario in the use case.